anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 ```

-If we are inside a micro-services deployment world, simply put more "url"s of your `Kubernetes` pods you need to deal with e.g.
+If we are inside a micro-services deployment world, simply put more "url"s of our `Kubernetes` pods you need to deal with e.g.

 >            "url": "${http-server-fqdn}/api/v1/persons"